PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: PointNorm-Net

 Two neighbor points with significantly different normals tend to be located on different surfaces divided by sharp features.
 Therefore, these two points should not have large weights at the same time when fitting a plane.
-Based on this fact, we design a feature loss to constrain the point-wise weight learned by the network, which is beneficial to recover sharp features.
-The feature loss function is formulated as follow:
+Based on this fact, we design a feature-preserving loss to constrain the point-wise weight learned by the network, which is beneficial to recovering sharp features.
+The feature loss function is formulated as follows:

-where $\mathbf{n}_{i}$ is the normal of $\mathbf{p}_{t}^{i}$ computed by PCA with neighborhood size $\hat{k}$, $w_{i}$ is the learned weight of $\mathbf{p}_{t}^{i}$, and $\omega\mh=\cos\frac{\pi}{3}$ is a hyperparameter.
+where $\mathbf{n}_{i}$ is the normal of $\mathbf{p}_{t}^{i}$ computed by PCA with neighborhood size $\hat{k}$, $w_{i}$ is the learned weight of $\mathbf{p}_{t}^{i}$, and $\omega=\cos\frac{\pi}{3}$ is a hyperparameter.
 When $n_{i}$ and $n_{j}$ are significantly different (angles between them larger than $\frac{\pi}{3}$), $e^{-\frac{\left\langle \mathbf{n}_{i}, \mathbf{n}_{j}\right\rangle^2}{\omega^{2}}}$ will be large.
 This will prevent $w_{i}$ and $w_{j}$ from achieving large values at the same time.

-\subsection{Total loss}
+\subsubsection{Total loss}

-The total loss to train the network includes four terms: the candidate consensus loss $L_{\text {ccn}}$ between the predicted normal and multi-candidate normals at the query point, the feature loss $L_{w}$ for weights learned by network, the regularization loss $L_{\text{regw}}=-\frac{1}{k} \sum_{j=1}^{k} \log \left(w_{j}\right)$ preventing all of weights from being optimized to 0, and a transformation matrix regularization term $L_{\text{regm}}=\left|I-A A^{T}\right|$ where $I$ is an identity matrix and $A$ is the transformation matrix used in PointNet.
+The total loss to train the network includes four terms: the candidate consensus loss $L_{\text {ccn}}$ between the predicted normal and multi-candidate normals at the query point, the feature loss $L_{w}$ for weights learned by the network, the regularization loss $L_{\text{regw}}=-\frac{1}{k} \sum_{j=1}^{k} \log \left(w_{j}\right)$ preventing all of weights from being optimized to 0, and a transformation matrix regularization term $L_{\text{regm}}=\left|I-A A^{T}\right|$ where $I$ is an identity matrix and $A$ is the transformation matrix used in PointNet.
 On the whole, it is defined as follows:

 where $\gamma$, $\delta_1$ and $\delta_2$ are hyper-parameters used to balance these four terms.
 We set $\gamma=10^{-4}$, $\delta_1=5\times10^{-2}$ and $\delta_2=10^{-2}$ in all the experiments.